 5 essential resources for aspiring entrepreneurs

-Creativity, originality and determination are all traits you need to make it as an entrepreneur.
-But even the most imaginative idea requires some business knowhow to become a success.
+Creativity, originality and determination are all traits you need to do as an entrepreneur.
+But just the most imaginative idea requires some business know-how to become a success.

-Luckily, there are plenty of great resources and events aimed at giving undergraduates and recent graduates the knowledge and experience they need.
+Luckily, there are plenty of resources and events at graduate and graduates.
 We take a look at five of the best.

 1. University enterprise societies

-Join your university's enterprise society and you'll get the chance to try out your business ideas in a safe environment.
-You'll also make connections and gain skills that will prove valuable even if you decide entrepreneurship isn't for you.
+Join your university's enterprise society and you'll get your business ideas in a safe environment.
+You'll also have connections and gain skills that will prove valuable if you decide entrepreneurship is not for you.

-The enterprise society based at Warwick University offers business trips, workshops, mentoring and even start-up services including web design, hosting and printing.
+The enterprise society based at Warwick University offers business trips, workshops, mentoring and even start-up services such as web design, hosting and printing.

-If you're not quite ready to take the plunge, many universities also have incubator units or hatcheries that offer support and resources at the pre-start-up stage.
+If you do not have the incubator units or hatcheries that offer support and resources at the pre-start-up stage.

 2. Business competitions

 The Varsity Pitch Competition is another high profile event for students and recent graduates.
-Entrants submit a 60 second video pitch, followed by a live pitch if they make it through to the semi-finals.
+Entrants submit a 60 second video pitch, followed by a live pitch if they make it through the semi-finals.
+The final six entrepreneurs then face a tough business training at a mentoring boot camp, before they pitch their idea to a panel of industry experts.
+The winner receives £ 10,000.60 second video pitch, followed by a live pitch if they make it through to the semi-finals.
 The final six entrepreneurs then face a weekend of tough enterprise training at a mentoring boot camp, before they pitch their idea to a panel of industry experts.
 The winner receives £10,000.

 Fancy your chances?
 Head over to the NACUE website and download the applicant pack.

-Step is a national organisation that provides 8 week placements and 6-12 month internships for students and recent undergraduates.
+Step is a national organization that provides 8 week placements and 6-12 month internships for students and recent undergraduates.
+Students receiving part receive a training allowance to cover expenses, while graduates on internships are paid a salary.8 week placements and 6-12 month internships for students and recent undergraduates.
 Students taking part receive a training allowance to cover expenses, while graduates on internships are paid a salary.

-It's worth bearing in mind that most of Step's placements are with smaller growing companies, as this enables participants to meet and work alongside everyone involved with the business.
+It is worth bearing in mind that Step's placements are with narrower growing companies, and that everyone is involved with the business.

-If you take part, you'll gain a solid understanding of how businesses function and grow.
-Impressively, over 80% of Step's graduate internships become permanent roles.
+If you take part, you will gain a solid understanding of how businesses function and grow.
+Impressively, about 80% of Step's graduate internships become permanent roles.